quicktree/expressodotio/readme.md

 It is possible to include any number of middlewares with a similar syntax:

 	expressodotio middleware1.s middleware2.js
-They will be called on every request in the same order as specified when statring expressodotio middleware1.js could look like this:
+They will be called on every request in the same order as specified when starting expressodotio

+middleware1.js could look like this:

 	module.exports  =  function(req,  res,  next)  {